-Staff-Student Liaison Meetings
+Staff-Student Liaison

 Students are asked to elect a class representative at the start of every academic year.
 Your representative will keep the staff up to date with any problems which students in the year have identified, and they also keep students informed of actions taken by staff to address these problems.
-Also, every semester, staff and students meet regularly to discuss how the courses are going.
-We are keen to get feedback from students on how we could improve our teaching and facilities.
-The class representatives for each year will be present, as well as the year supervisor and the Director of Undergraduate Studies.
-All students from the relevant year groups are also very welcome to attend.
-Look out for emails with the dates and topics for these meetings.
+The School Officer is a student appointed by the Heriot Watt Student Union to work closely with the class representatives and staff to make sure that the students' needs are met.
+For 2019/20 the School Officer is Alexander Lyon and he can be contacted at: so.computerscience@hw.ac.uk

-If you have a complaint about a course, the first thing to do is to talk to the lecturer in question, or ask the class representative to do this for you.
-If that doesn't work, you can bring it to the consultation meetings.
+If you have a request or suggestion about a course, the first thing to do is to talk to the lecturer in question, or ask the class representative to do this for you.
+If that doesn't work, you can talk to the year supervisor or the Programme Director for your degree.